renancavalcantercb/todo.nvim/README.md

    - Sort by priority
    - Visual indicators for priority levels

-2. Deadlines:
+2. Tags and Categories:
-   - Add deadline support with `@date` syntax
+   - Add tags with # syntax
-   - Highlight overdue tasks
+   - Filter by tags
-   - Sort by deadline
+   - Category-based organization

 ### Visual Enhancements
 1. Custom Highlight Groups: